-A strong supporter of the military and veterans, Kirk has introduced over 120 pieces of legislation in support of veterans, the military, and their families – more than 20% of the total legislation that he has introduced during his tenure in the House of Delegates.
+A strong supporter of the military and veterans, Kirk has introduced over 120 pieces of legislation for the military, veterans, and their families—that’s more than 20% of the total legislation that he has introduced while serving in the House of Delegates.

-To ensure veterans receive their earned benefits, Kirk successfully sponsored bills to increase the number of claims representatives in the Department of Veterans Services and to continue funding for the automated claims processing system, BENEVETS.
-Through his efforts as a Budget Conferee he was instrumental in providing $300,000.00 for the Virginia Values Veterans (V3) program to help veterans find jobs.
+To ensure veterans receive their earned benefits, Kirk successfully sponsored bills to increase the number of claims representatives in the Virginia Department of Veterans Services and to continue funding for the automated claims processing system, BENEVETS.
+As a budget conferee, he was instrumental in funding the Virginia Values Veterans (V3) program that helps veterans find jobs.

 - Department of the Army Public Service Award (1998)

 - Military Order of the Purple Heart Service Award (1998)